15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 10. Pendlay Row

-The Pendlay row is one of the best exercises to enhance speed, strength, and balance.
-It bolsters many muscles at once, such as traps, rhomboids, posterior delts, arms, and especially the lats.
+The Pendlay row bolsters many muscles simultaneously, such as traps, rhomboids, posterior delts, arms, and lats, and helps improve speed, strength, and balance.

-It looks similar to other rowing exercises, but it is somewhat different.
-Because the Pendlay row requires you to lift the weight off the ground after each rep and uses more leg and core stability.
+It looks similar to other rowing exercises, but it has a different stance and ascent and descent phases.
+It also involves lifting weight off the ground after each rep and using more leg and core stability.

-It is also done at a quick pace, holding light pair of dumbbells compared to other dumbbell rowing exercises.
+It is done at a quick pace, holding a light pair of dumbbells compared to other dumbbell rowing exercises.

 2. Bend at the hips and knees, lowering your torso until it’s almost parallel to the floor.